insomnicles/insomnicles.github.io/academy.md

 <p class="message">Wonder is the feeling of a philosopher, and philosophy begins in wonder. <i>Theaetetus (155d)</i></p>

 Hello!
 This website is for anyone who wants to read classical works of philosophy and Greek drama, works from around the time [Plato's academy](https://en.wikipedia.org/wiki/Platonic_Academy) was formed.
-The works are derived from [Project Guttenberg](https://www.gutenberg.org/) sources, which are in the public domain.
+The works are derived from [Project Guttenberg](https://www.gutenberg.org/) sources and all audio recordings are from (Librivox)[librivox.org], both in the public domain.
 Python and shell scripts used to convert Project Gutenberg books is on <a href="https://github.com/insomnicles/academy">GitHub</a>.

 <!-- ### [Aeschylus (520-456 BC)]({{ site.url }}/aeschylus)
 Tragedian.
 Soldier. -->